pushme-pullyou/tootoo14/README.md

 <summary>To do / wish list</summary>

-See read me files in each module folder for to do items
+See read me files in each module folder for more to do items

 * 2019-01-23 ~ Theo ~ Add carousel / Add script gallery
-* 2019-01-15 ~ Theo ~ file save to file & save to ZIP module
-* 2019-01-15 ~ Theo ~ file open ZIP, select and display contents module

 </details>